 The cursor is now positioned above the score ready for input.
 Enter the chord symbol just like normal text, as follows:

-When you exit the chord symbol, the characters you have typed will automatically assume the correct format: by default a root note typed in lower case will turn into upper case (for alternative options, see Automatic Capitalization); a "#" or "b" will turn into a proper sharp (♯) or flat (♭) and so on.
-Do not try to use actual flat and sharp signs as MuseScore will not understand those properly.
+When you exit the chord symbol, the characters you have typed will automatically assume the correct format: by default a root note typed in lower case will turn into upper case (for alternative options, see Automatic Capitalization); a "#", "b" or "natural" will turn into a proper sharp (♯), flat (♭) or natural (♮) and so on.
+Do not try to use actual flat, sharp and natural signs as MuseScore will not understand those properly.

 After you have finished entering a chord symbol you can either:

 The following commands are available during chord symbol entry:

 MuseScore understands most of the abbreviations used in chord symbols: